 - defence communications systems, airfields, harbours and fuel supplies

-The US is currently paying for just over 22% of this, while Germany's contribution is 14.76%, and France and the UK just under 10.5% each.
+The US was paying for just over 22% of this, while Germany's contribution was 14.76%, and France and the UK just under 10.5% each.

 What do other countries spend on defence?

-At last year's Nato summit, President Trump urged the other member states to commit to spending 4% of their GDP on defence, close to the current US figure of 3.4%
+At a Nato summit in 2018, President Trump urged the other member states to commit to spending 4% of their GDP on their defence needs.

-In fact, 2019 is the fifth year to have seen an increase in spending by Nato members other than the US.
+2019 was the fifth year to have seen an increase in spending by Nato members other than the US.
 The biggest increases have been in Eastern and Central European countries and in Turkey.